 DO DON'T Select code development members with various viewpoints who have demonstrated interest, expertise, or experience in addressing the safety of women.
 Select code development members based only on their position within the tribal judicial system or elsewhere.
 Incorporate the perspective of survivors of sexual assault and stalking.
 Disregard the importance of traditional beliefs and customary law.
 Proceed in phases with set time frames, including a study phase in which issues are identified before drafting recommended provisions.
 Devote resources to drafting before a consensus is reached concerning priority issues and recommendations.
 Design a process that invites broad- based participation in identifying issues and making recommendations.
-Be discouraged by lack of participation or lack of progress.
+Incorporate federal, state or model codes into tribal codes without careful scrutiny and discussion of consequences.
 Assign manageable tasks to team members or subcommittees to be accomplished within established time frames.
 Delay too long before dividing the work of the committee into tasks that can be accomplished within the time frames established.
 Emphasize creative solutions to jurisdictional issues that avoid compromising the safety of women.
 Emphasize jurisdictional limitations.
 Emphasize person-to-person communication and education to address difficult issues.
 Seek to address difficult issues solely through large-scale change in the law or legal system.

-Before You Begin ...
+Before You Begin . . .